-Further provisions relating to the positions as PhD Research Fellow can be found in the Regulations Concerning Terms and Conditions of Employment for the post of Post-Doctoral Research Fellow, Research Fellow, Research Assistant and Resident.
+Further provisions relating to the position as PhD Research Fellow can be found in the Regulations Concerning Terms and Conditions of Employment for the post of Post-Doctoral Research Fellow, Research Fellow, Research Assistant and Resident.

 The applicants must qualify for admission to the faculty PhD Programme in the Faculty of Social Sciences, with a specialisation within Information Systems, and must hold a master’s degree or equivalent in a relevant area of study, with an average grade of B or better.
 Applicants who are in the process of finishing their master’s thesis are also welcome to apply for this position.

-Knowledge of Norwegian or another Scandinavian language is an advantage.
+- Knowledge of Norwegian or another Scandinavian language is an advantage

 - Professional development in a large, exciting and socially influential organisation